-Elements of the 2014 image will grace posters, t-shirts, glasses, television commercials and more than 100 retail items in celebration of the Derby Festival.
-The Derby Festival Poster is printed by Clark and Riggs Printing.
+Elements of the 2022 image will grace posters, t-shirts, glasses, promotions and more than 100 retail items in celebration of the Derby Festival.
+The Derby Festival Poster is printed by Derby City Litho.

-- The KDF poster has been designed by twins, Jeaneen & Doreen Barnhart four times.
+- The KDF poster has been designed by twins, Jeaneen & Doreen Barnhart five times.

 - …and a QUEEN…1989 artist, Elizabeth Paige Penna based her work on her experience as a former Derby Festival Queen